-- (1) Dilip Shanghvi, as the Chairman of the board of directors of Sun Pharma, controls Sun.
-As of February 29, 2012, Sun owned 66.3% of Taro's outstanding ordinary shares. - (2) Alkaloida, a subsidiary of Sun, owns all 2,600 of our outstanding founders' shares, whose holders are entitled to exercise one-third of the total voting power in our company regardless of the number of ordinary shares then outstanding.
-As a result of the control that may be deemed to be held of Alkaloida, each of Dilip Shanghvi, Sudhir Valia and Aalok Shanghvi may be deemed to beneficially own the founders' shares held by Alkaloida.
+Alkaloida, a subsidiary of Sun, owns all 2,600 of our outstanding founders' shares, whose holders are entitled to exercise one-third of the total voting power in our company regardless of the number of ordinary shares then outstanding.
+As a result of the control that may be deemed to be held of Alkaloida, each of Sudhir Valia and Aalok Shanghvi may be deemed to beneficially own the founders' shares held by Alkaloida.
 Each such person disclaims beneficial ownership of such shares, except to the extent of his pecuniary interest therein.

-As of February 29, 2012, the directors and executive officers listed above, as a group, held options to purchase 99,050 of our ordinary shares at exercise prices ranging from \$4.63 to \$68.51, such options have original expiration dates between May 2010 and May 2016.
-Current executive officers and directors are ineligible to exercise options until such time as the Company allows trading of its stock by executive officers and directors, at which time, options that would have expired, must be exercised within 90 days.
+As of March 31, 2013, the directors and executive officers listed above, as a group, held options to purchase 3,500 of our ordinary shares at exercise prices ranging from \$24.68 to \$68.51, such options have expiration dates between December 2013 and October 2014.